NoorXd786/ShasaVcPlayer/config/README.md

 7. `SUPPORT_CHANNEL` : If you've any channel for your music bot , fill it with your channel link
 8. `SUPPORT_GROUP` : If you've any group support for your music bot , fill it with your channel link

+## Play FileSize Limit Vars

+- Maximum File size limit for the audio and videos that a user can play from your bot.
+[Only Bytes Size Accepted]
+> You can convert mb into bytes from https://www.gbmb.org/mb-to-bytes and use it here

+1. `TG_AUDIO_FILESIZE_LIMIT` : Maximum file size limit for audio files which can be streamed over vc.
+Defaults to 104857600 bytes, i.e. 100MB
+2. `TG_VIDEO_FILESIZE_LIMIT` : Maximum file size limit for video files which can be played.
+Defaults to 1073741824 bytes, i.e. 1024MB or 1GB

 ## Bot Vars